dmeoli/NeuroSAT/README.md

 ## References

-[1] Selsam, Daniel, et al., [*Learning a SAT Solver from Single-Bit Supervision*](https://arxiv.org/abs/1802.03685).

 [1] Wang, Fei, and Tiark Rompf, [*From Gameplay to Symbolic Reasoning: Learning SAT Solver Heuristics in the Style of Alpha(Go) Zero*](https://arxiv.org/abs/1802.05340).

-[1] Kurin, Vitaly, et al., [*Can Q-Learning with Graph Networks Learn a Generalizable Branching Heuristic for a SAT Solver?*](https://arxiv.org/abs/1909.11830).
+[2] Kurin, Vitaly, et al., [*Can Q-Learning with Graph Networks Learn a Generalizable Branching Heuristic for a SAT Solver?*](https://arxiv.org/abs/1909.11830).